 This Best Ever Sopapilla Cheesecake Recipe (Churro Cheesecake) is an easy to make dessert and absolutely delicious.
-Each bite is delicious cinnamon sugar flavor filled with creamy and smooth cheesecake filling.
+Each bite is cinnamon sugar flavor filled with creamy and smooth cheesecake filling.
 Made with Pillsbury crescent rolls to mimic the churro or sopapilla dough, a yummy cheesecake filling, and a slightly crunchy outer cinnamon sugar layer make it a hit with a crowd.

 Churros originate from hundreds of years ago.
 They are Spanish and Portugese cuisine and are made from fried choux pastry.
 They are also part of Latin American cuisine and other countries who had immigrants from Spain.